deta/cloud-docs/docs/drive/sdk.md

 - `iter_chunks(chunk_size:int=1024)` : Returns an iterator that yields chunks of bytes of `chunk_size` at a time.

 - `iter_lines(chunk_size:int=1024)` : Returns an iterator that yields lines from the stream.
 Bytes of `chunk_size` at a time is read from the raw stream and lines are yielded from there.
-The line delimieter is always `b'\n'`.
+The line delimiter is always `b'\n'`.

 - `close()` : Closes the stream.